How I got introduced to website hosting

 Ultimately, not every host offers the same services, nor does every small biz need the same thing.
 So to help simplify things, we’ll review each host based on the list above and create a nifty reference sheet.

 Side notes: all of the below hosts have a fee.
 Why?
-Check out this article on free vs. paid web hosting.
+Check out this article on free web hosting vs. paid.
 Also, all of the below pricing ranges we’re pulled on 11/21/17 and are based on shared web hosting plans (minus Shopify since they’re strictly e-commerce).
 To add, I chose shared hosting plans (sans Shopify – e-commerce only) because those programs are usually the most economical for smaller businesses on a budget.
 Lastly, UGH!
 Media, LLC isn’t affiliated with any of the below web hosts.
 This article is for informational purposes only and not construed as a ranking list.
 They all have their perks!

 Let’s get to it!

 Top 5 Hosts for Small Business Websites

 Bluehost has been around since 2003, has +2M users, and a team of +750 that offer 24/7 tech support!
 One thing that makes them stand out is their vast list of comprehensive tools!
 It doesn’t matter if you’re a beginner or an expert, they strive to make it easy!
 Plus, they offer a secure, easy-to-use live chat that doesn’t make you wait forever (like *ahem* the utility company).